dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 [!INCLUDE[](~/includes/aspnetcore-repo-ref-source-links.md)]

 To facilitate the control of navigation events in a Razor component, use the `NavigationLock` component.
 After the `NavigationLock` component is rendered, it intercepts navigation events.
+Handlers associated with `NavigationLock` components are disposed automatically when the component is disposed.

 In the following `NavLock` component: